-The University of Arizona is situated in Tucson, Arizona, which has a population of over one million people.
+The University of Arizona is situated in Tucson, Arizona, and has a population of over one million people.
 This location, which is surrounded by mountains and the beautiful Sonoran Desert, has 350 days of sunlight every year.

 The University of Arizona is a member of the renowned Association of American Institutions (AAU), a consortium of 62 top American universities known for the scope and quality of its research and graduate programs.

 The University of Arizona includes 20 schools and offers over 160 degrees in physical and biological sciences, business and management, and social sciences from top-ranked programs.